alnv/grid-editor/README.md

 Known limitations
 -----------------

-The grid reset feature does not work for subcolumns forms and subcolumns module.
+The grid reset feature does not work for and subcolumns module.